-Shielded cables are cables that are encased in a form of conductive layer.
-This layer is designed to shield the internal conductors from electromagnetic interference, or EMI.
-This shielding becomes increasingly important when the cable is being installed near other equipment that is likely to generate EMI, such as in a data center and can help protect the cable from electrical surges.
+Shielded cables are cables encased in a form of conductive layer.
+This layer is designed to shield internal conductors from electromagnetic interference, or EMI.
+Shielding becomes increasingly important when cable is installed near sources of high voltage or sensitive electronics.
+It assists with data retention while preventing EMI from leaking.

 So what are the different types of cable shielding?

 Well for Ethernet Cable you have a few options

 - F/UTP – Foil Unshielded Twisted Pair

 - S/FTP – Shielded Foil Twisted pair

 Starting with the lowest level of shielding, UTP, this cable provides no shielding from EMI.
 These cables are generally more cost efficient and easier to work with, at the cost of having no form of EMI resistance.

 F/UTP, or Foil Unshielded Twisted Pair, has an internal layer of shielding that wraps around all of the twisted pairs.
 This shielding is just below the jacket and has a copper drain wire connected to it.
 The drain wire grounds electricity after the cable has been terminated, and is an essential part of all shielded cable.
 As seen below, there is only one layer of shielding that encases all of the conductors, however each individual twisted pair remains unshielded.

 For a guide on how to terminate this cable, check out our post on Terminating RJ45 Modular Plugs!